 6. Fur-Real Ricky Plush Puppy Toy

-This is a nice toy with many fine features, and a very cute dog, but it does come at a high price of around £50 so you need to keep that in mind.
-However, this is a very interactive robot dog – it can respond to over 100 sound and motion combinations including licking, shaking his head, and making a variety of puppy noises.
-This one is grey and white, so will appeal to both boys and girls, and is nicely made with attractive packaging and some toy accessories.
+This is a nice puppy in our list of robot dog toys with many fine features, and a very cute dog who looks like a real puppy, but it does come at a high price of around £50 so you need to keep that in mind.
+However, this is a very interactive robot dog – it can respond to over 100 sound and motion combinations including licking, shaking his head, wag its tail and making a variety of puppy noises.
+This robot puppy is grey and white, so will appeal to both boys and girls, and is nicely made with attractive packaging and some toy accessories.

-Once again, this one is not for kids of 3-years or under, and it requires batteries that you have to buy.
+Once again, this robotic dog is not for kids of 3-years or under, and it requires batteries that you have to buy.
 However, he can do tricks – he’ll raise a paw and even perform flips – and is far more versatile than many others on this list.
 Also, he eats treats and poops them out – a favourite with any kid!
 Is he worth the money?
-This one also meets with some very favourable reviews from buyers – in fact, the main complaint seems to be from people who bought it and then it was reduced in price – and we reckon even at the price it’s worth it for the shortlist.
+This robot puppy also meets with some very favourable reviews from buyers.

 - Many tricks and functions